-Going beyond the pairwise comparison, there also exist other works which study ranking problems using $M$-way comparisons $(M\ge 2)$.
-The first well known model is the Plackett-Luce model and its variants \citep{plackett1975analysis,guiver2009bayesian,cheng2010label,hajek2014minimax,maystre2015fast,szorenyi2015online,jang2018top,fan2022ranking}.
+Going beyond the pairwise comparison, there also exist other works that study ranking problems using $M$-way comparisons $(M\ge 2)$.
+The first well-known model is the Plackett-Luce model and its variants \citep{plackett1975analysis,guiver2009bayesian,cheng2010label,hajek2014minimax,maystre2015fast,szorenyi2015online,jang2018top,fan2022ranking}.
 For instance, a closely related work is \cite{jang2018top}, who study the Plackett-Luce model under a uniform hyper-graph.
 They divide $M$-way compared data into pairs and utilize the spectral method to derive the $\ell_{\infty}$- statistical rate of underlying scores.
 They further provide a lower bound for sample complexity to recover top-K items in the Plackett-Luce model.
-Another well known model is the Thurstone model \citep{thurstone1927method}, which admits the Plackett-Luce model as a special case; see \cite{thurstone1927method,guiver2009bayesian,hajek2014minimax,vojnovic2016parameter,jin2020rank} for more details.
+Another well-known model is the Thurstone model \citep{thurstone1927method}, which admits the Plackett-Luce model as a particular case; see \cite{thurstone1927method,guiver2009bayesian,hajek2014minimax,vojnovic2016parameter,jin2020rank} for more details.

-The aforementioned literature mainly focuses on non-asymptotic statistical consistentcy results for the underlying scores of compared items through various ranking frameworks.
+The aforementioned literature mainly focuses on non-asymptotic statistical consistency results for the underlying scores of compared items through various ranking frameworks.
 However, the limiting distributional results for ranking models still remain highly under-explored.
 There are several results on the asymptotic distributions for the ranking scores in the BTL model.
-For instance, \cite{simons1999asymptotics} derive the asymptotic normality of the MLE of the BTL model in the scenario where all pairs of comparison are fully conducted (i.e, $p=1$). \cite{han2020asymptotic} further extend the results to the regime where the comparison graph (Erdős-Rényi random graph) is dense but not fully connected, i.e. $p \gtrsim n^{-1/10}$.
-In addition, recently, \cite{liu2022lagrangian} propose a Lagrangian debiasing method to derive asymptotic distribution for ranking scores, where they allow sparse comparison graph $p \asymp 1/n$ but require comparison times $L$ to be larger than $n^2.$ Moreover, \cite{gao2021uncertainty} utilize a `leave-two-out' trick to derive asymptotic distributions for ranking scores with optimal sample complexity in the regime where the comparison graph is sparse, i.e. $p \asymp 1/n$ up to logarithm terms.
+For instance, \cite{simons1999asymptotics} derive the asymptotic normality of the MLE of the BTL model in the scenario where all pairs of comparison are fully conducted (i.e., $p=1$). \cite{han2020asymptotic} further extend the results to the regime where the comparison graph (Erdős-Rényi random graph) is dense but not fully connected, i.e., $p \gtrsim n^{-1/10}$.
+In addition, recently, \cite{liu2022lagrangian} propose a Lagrangian debiasing method to derive asymptotic distribution for ranking scores, where they allow sparse comparison graph $p \asymp 1/n$ but require comparison times $L$ to be larger than $n^2.$ Moreover, \cite{gao2021uncertainty} utilize a `leave-two-out' trick to derive asymptotic distributions for ranking scores with optimal sample complexity in the regime where the comparison graph is sparse, i.e., $p \asymp 1/n$ up to logarithm terms.